CityOfPhiladelphia/standards-docs/site-content/guidelines/content/formatting.md

 Excessive linking can be confusing and overwhelming.
 If a resource, topic, or organization is referenced multiple times on one page you only need to link to it the first time.
 For example, if you refer to the Office of Property Assessment three times in a content item, link to it the first time but not the second or third times.

 **Lists**
 There are two types of lists: bulleted and numbered.
 Bulleted lists are known as “unordered” on the web, and numbered lists are known as “ordered.”
 Most lists should be unordered.
 Only use an ordered list if the order or number of items matters, as in a list of steps.
-(LINK TO LISTS IN D AND D and to punctuation.

 **PDFs**
-Usability expert Jakob Nielsen explains that PDFs are good for distributing documents and forms that need to be printed.
+Usability expert Jakob Nielsen explains that [PDFs are good for distributing documents and forms that need to be printed] (https://www.nngroup.com/articles/pdf-unfit-for-human-consumption/).
 However, PDFs have several limitations.
 PDFs are:
 Hard to read on computer and mobile screens.
 Not always accessible to people with disabilities.
 Not easily shared on social media.

 For these reasons, PDFs shouldn’t be used for content that you want people to read online.
-If you have many PDFs, you should store them on a Document page (see HOW TO MAKE A DOCMENT PAGE LINK)
+If you have many PDFs, you should store them on a Document page (see HOW TO MAKE A DOCMENT PAGE)

 **White Space**
 Whenever possible, use lots of white space.
 White space, or negative space, is the unmarked parts of a page, including the space between lines, columns, and images.
 Break up walls of text and keep paragraphs at four sentences or less to ensure sufficient white space.